 Phoenix sees M&A amid £470bn heritage assets

-Phoenix Group offices in Lothian Road, Edinburgh
+Phoenix Group-Standard Life office in Lothian Road, Edinburgh

 Phoenix Group Holdings plc, the closed life and pension fund consolidator that owns the “old” Standard Life Assurance, said it expects to benefit from further opportunities in M&A consolidation “due to the impact of cost inflation on backbook portfolios.”